Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Examples

-Lastly, despite the continuation patterns that the predator prey system illustrates for small $\tau$, larger $\tau$ values can destroy qualitative similarities between ODE and flow-kick disturbance models.
-For example, even though $\p=0.2$ predicts stable coexistence between predators and prey when $\tau=1$, increasing the time between harvests to $\tau=4$ changes the prediction to predator crash (point $g$ in Figure \ref{fig:predprey_stability}, central panel).
+Despite the continuation patterns that the predator-prey system illustrates for small $\tau$, larger $\tau$ values can destroy qualitative similarities between ODE and flow-kick disturbance models.
+For example, even though $\p=0.2$ predicts stable coexistence between predators and prey when $\tau=1$, increasing the time between harvests to $\tau=4.5$ changes the prediction to predator crash (point $g$ in Figure \ref{fig:predprey_stability}, central panel).
+In addition, period doubling bifurcations occur in the flow-kick system at the point $(x,y)=(4,0)$ (determined numerically in MatContM and analytically, see Appendix \ref{sec:predprey_bifconditions}).
+Although they occur for ecologically unfeasible parameter values in which greater than 100\% of the predator population is harvested, they highlight the possibility that discretizing disturbance can introduce bifurcation structures not present in the analogous ODE.